Rules Training and Certification

 FSGA Tournament Positions

-- Contact Tracy Dachisen of the FSGA at (813) 868-5816 for information about becoming an FSGA Committee Member.
+- Contact Tracy Dachisen, Director of Volunteers at (813) 868-5816, or, firstname.lastname@example.org for information about becoming an FSGA Committee Member.

-- Observe at a Tournament - Tracy will set up a "Ride Along" Day for you at a nearby FSGA administered event.
-You will have the opportunity to observe the core functions of registration, starting, pace of play, officiating and scoring.
+- Observe at a Tournament - Tracy will set up a "Ride Along" Day for you at a nearby FSGA tournament.
+There, you will spend time with other officials and observe the core functions that volunteers perform including registration, starting, pace of play, officiating and scoring.
 We will also provide lunch.

 - If you do not wish to become a volunteer; the lunch was on us!

-- Attend an FSGA Level Two Officiating Techniques & Common Rules Workshop; (Please see requirement for attending under seminars); AND
+- Attend an FSGA Level Two Workshop - Officiating Techniques & Common Rules

-- Examination scores are good for four years.
+- Scores are good for four (4) years.
 Officials must provide a copy of score certificate from PGA/USGA Workshops.